-Independent Music Network’s Songwriter of the Year
+Independent Music Network’s Entertainer of the Year

 With a voice as smooth as aged bourbon and lyrics that ring with sincerity, Kuster writes all of his own songs, weaving tales of love, loss, and the timeless experiences of everyday life.
 His music seamlessly blends traditional country storytelling with modern flair, capturing both the soul of the genre and the heart of his listeners.